jacubero/aws-architect-associate/docs/storage.rst

 Snapshots are incremental backups, which means that only the blocks on the device that have changed after your most recent snapshot are saved.
 The incremental backups minimize the time required to create the snapshot and save on storage costs by not duplicating data.
 When you delete a snapshot, only the data that's unique to that snapshot is removed.
 Each snapshot contains all the information needed to restore your data (from the moment when the snapshot was taken) to a new EBS volume.

 When you create an EBS volume from a snapshot, the new volume begins as an exact replica of the original volume that was used to create the snapshot.
 The replicated volume loads data lazily, that is, loads data when it's needed, in the background so that you can begin using it immediately.

+EBS snapshots occur asynchronously.
+This means that the point-in-time snapshot is created immediately, but the status of the snapshot is ``pending`` until the snapshot is complete (when all of the modified blocks have been transferred to Amazon S3), which can take several hours for large initial snapshots or subsequent snapshots where many blocks have changed.
+While it is completing, an in-progress snapshot is not affected by ongoing reads and writes to the volume hence, you can still use the volume.

 How does a snapshot work?
 -------------------------